2023 Most Popular History Bachelor's Degree Schools in the Middle Atlantic Region

 While working on their Bachelor's Degree, history majors at SUNY Stony Brook accumulate an average of around $20,192 in student debt.

-University of Pittsburgh - Pittsburgh Campus did quite well in this year’s ranking of the most popular places for history students to get a bachelor’s degree.
-It came in at #7 on the list.
-Pitt is a fairly large public school located in the large city of Pittsburgh.
+University of Pittsburgh - Pittsburgh Campus came in at #7 in this year’s edition of the Most Popular History Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Pitt is a very large public school located in the large city of Pittsburgh.

 Of the 80 students majoring in history at Pitt, 44% are male and 56% are female.